 - Biological: infectious agents, stray animals, insects or poisonous plants

 Entry into a confined space shall be by permit only.
+The entry form can be accessed above.
 The permit serves as written authorization and documentation specifying the location and type of work to be done and certifies that all necessary protective measures have been taken to ensure the safety of each employee.
 The Entry Supervisor shall be responsible for completing the permit and shall sign off on the permit only after all requirements have been fulfilled.

 University employees are only allowed to enter confined spaces that have been determined to be hazard free at the time of the pre-entry assessment or that have hazards that can be controlled through the use of forced air ventilation.

 The completed permit for all confined space entries shall be kept at the job site for the duration of the entry.
 The original entry permit shall be kept on file for a minimum of one year in the department office with a copy forwarded to EH&S.

 For the purposes of this program, there are two types of confined space – Permit Required Confined Space and Non-permit Required Confined Space.